What do you think about Opera? Not the music, the browser.

 Malwarebytes does protect you from this piece of malware as long as you’re running its real-time protection module.
 And it does allow you to remove the malware entirely from your computer.

-Instructions for doing so are here: https://blog.malwarebytes.com/detections/pup-optional-spigot/.
+Instructions for doing so are on Mawarebytes’ blog under PUP.Optional.Spigot.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.